tomasesquivelgc/Portfolio_Mobile_First/README.md

 Future features of this project include:

-- [ ] About, projects and contact section.
+- [✔] About, projects and contact section.
+- [✔] NavBar Buttons working as intended
-- [ ] Buttons and links will work.
+- [ ] Links to Social media
 - [ ] An overlay menu for mobile.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>